mehdi-essebbar/django-reactjs/README.md

 How it works:

-- install the database:
+- Install the database:
     Go to MongoDB website (https://www.mongodb.com/download-center#community).
 Find your developpement environement, then download MongoDB installer.
     You can choose a specific version of MongoDB by checking the All version binaries link in the page.
     Install your MongoDB database now.

-- install python version 3.6, together with pip and virtualenv.
+- Install python version 3.6, together with pip and virtualenv.
-- clone the repository from my github https://github.com/Mehdi6/django-reactjs, and place it in a new folder.
+- Clone the repository from my github https://github.com/Mehdi6/django-reactjs, and place it in a new folder.
-- install a virtualenv:
+- Install a virtualenv:
     run the command line, place yourself inside the folder of the project then create activate your new virtualenv. install the requirements by runing the following command: `pip install -r requirements.txt`
-- import data
+- Import data
     Now we need to create a new database where our application data will live.
     All you need is to run the data_import.py script.
 Go to the django_backend folder and run the data_import script.
-This script will import dump data from a remote server about shops and transfer them to a new database.
+This script will import data from a remote server about shops and transfer them to a new database.

-- run the server
+- Run the server
-    first run the command : `python manage.py migrate`
+    First run the command : `python manage.py migrate`
-    then: `python manage.py runserver`
+    Then: `python manage.py runserver`

 ## Frontend: React/ Redux / NodeJS